Jenny From The Bronze

 - Do not shave, wax, exfoliate the day of your spray tan.
 This will strip the amino acids from your skin (which the DHA reacts to) as well as leave your skin in an unfavorable condition to receive the spray tan.

 - If you shower the day of your spray tan, please do not shower within 8 hours of your spray tan.
 Have at least 8 hours between shower and spray tan.

 - Avoid putting any oil based scrubs on your body.
 No perfume, oils, or shaving within this time frame.
 Avoid deodorant when possible; otherwise remove prior to appointment.

 - If you have dry skin, moisturize daily prior to your appointment and up to 8 hours before your tan.
 Avoid applying lotion too close to your appointment.
-For a list of spray tan safe lotions and body washes, please contact me.
-(No DOVE products)
+For a list of spray tan safe lotions and body washes, please refer the the list in this document.

 - ORANGE: Orange tones can happen with poor prep (poor exfoliation and/or dry skin).
 Dry skin "catches" the solution more heavily than hydrated skin and may result in a darker tan in that area or an orange tint.
+It is also possible to get orange or brassy tones if you over process by rinsing beyond your recommended rinse time (Example, I recommend 3 hours and you wait 6 hours for your first rinse etc).
 Key takeaways: proper exfoliation and hydrated skin.
 Barrier cream (provided) is also good to apply to drier areas as well as hands, feet, fingernails and toenails.